bloxstreet/support/staff-information/store-jobs.md

 {:.text-blue-000}
 {: .no_toc }

 The Vision Center is one of our many store departments.
-Customers can conduct an eye exam and receive a consultation on vision wear.
+Customers can receive a consultation on vision wear.

 **Step 1:** Customers will approach you with their vision issues.
 You should greet them with a friendly greeting.